Experienced Attorneys for Wrongful Termination Claims

 Employees are fired every day.
 Some are let go for legitimate reasons while others are terminated improperly under state and federal laws.
 The place of business has become a litigation battleground between former employees and employers.

-At Mitchell L. Feldman, Esq., we aggressively represent employees in a broad spectrum of claims under the umbrella term of wrongful termination.
+At Feldman Williams, PLLC, we aggressively represent employees in a broad spectrum of claims under the umbrella term of wrongful termination.
 Whether a termination is actionable at law depends upon the underlying facts and reasons for the termination in most cases.
 We will investigate the facts and determine whether a cause of action exists.
 If you were truly wrongfully terminated, we are here to help you take legal action.

 What Is Wrongful Termination?